nootkan/classic-press-formspammertrap-plugin/README.txt

 Absolutely!
 You can filter exports by status (unread, read, sent, failed), date range, and choose specific fields to include.
 The export system is very flexible.

-= What happens to my form submissions when I delete the plugin? = **All form submissions are permanently deleted!** Version 1.5.1 features comprehensive cleanup that removes all stored submissions along with files, configuration, and database entries.
+= What happens to my form submissions when I delete the plugin? = **All form submissions are permanently deleted!** Version 1.5.2 features comprehensive cleanup that removes all stored submissions along with files, configuration, color customizations, and database entries.
 If you need to keep submission data, export or backup the information before deleting the plugin.

 = How do I access my form submissions? =
 Go to Settings > Form Submissions in your WordPress admin.
 You'll see a complete dashboard with all submissions, search functionality, and filtering options.